idimitrakopoulos/illuminOS/README.md

 * Memory manager that periodically calls garbage collector
 * Intended for use in both commercial and open-source projects.

+## Drive Sensors & Other Hardware

+* Drive DHT11 and DHT22 (both sensors for humidity and temperature) using cool wrappers for the MicroPython drivers

 ## Resources

 Github issues list/bugtracker: https://github.com/idimitrakopoulos/illuminOS/issues